Mabubakr2001/Bankist-app/README.md

-# This project is from Jonas Schmedtmann JavaScript course on Udemy
+# This project is from Jonas Schmedtmann's JavaScript course on Udemy

 ## First account: